 In addition to that, you can modify the texts, the shapes, the layers and everything that you usually do in Visio:

-To create those diagrams automatically, we have developed a stencil that contains the most used workloads for Azure, AWS and GCP and we are planning to make these stencils available for free so stay tuned for that!
+To create those diagrams automatically, we have developed a stencil that contains the most used workloads for Azure, AWS and GCP and you can also access this Cloud Visio Stencil for free.

 Cloudockit generates both 2D and 3D Diagrams (you can select if you want both or just one of this format).